Hotsoup22/jd-portfolio/README.md

 # jd-portfolio

- a portfolio, single-page application using React.
+- Portfolio, single-page application using React.
+- Where you can see my work as a Full Stack Web Developer.

 ## Usage
  please visit the live site: https://jd22--portfolio.herokuapp.com/